-Each vehicle operator shall be responsible for maintaining the appropriate vehicle logs.
+Each vehicle operator may be responsible for maintaining the appropriate vehicle logs.
 The type of log used may be specific to the function of the vehicle.
-Vehicles' use logs must be reviewed by the elected official or department head monthly.
-Logs must contain date of trip, purpose of trip, place of trip, and beginning/ending odometer readings.
+Vehicles' use logs, if used, must be reviewed by the elected official or department head monthly.
+Logs, if used, must contain date of trip, purpose of trip, place of trip, and beginning/ending odometer readings.